 Like many Year 12 subjects, you will find yourself busy when studying this subject.
 However, it’s definitely manageable.
 Maintaining regular communication with your teacher can really help with keeping on top of things.
 If you are based at a school other than DECV, make sure you always use the free/spare periods assigned for this subject.

 Things you can do now

 This Australian Politics website is a good resource to begin looking at some of the content covered in the subject.
-It provides clear overviews on a range of relevant topics.
+Don’t let the old-fashioned appearance of the website fool you, it provides clear overviews on a range of relevant topics.